-Now consider what happens as marginal cost falls.
-Imagine for a moment that your key ingredient is an exceedingly rare and expensive truffle and therefore the marginal cost of your pizzas is $10,000 per pizza.
+Let's consider what happens as marginal cost falls from an initially high level.
+Imagine for a moment that your key ingredient is an exceedingly rare and expensive truffle and therefore the marginal cost of your pizzas is $1,000 per pizza.
 Clearly you won't be selling a lot of pizzas.
-You decide to go for cheaper ingredients and start to bring down your marginal cost to where at least some customers find it attractive to pay more than your marginal cost.
-In Chelsea where I live, that seems to start at $30 per pizza (yes, New York City can be expensive).
-So you start selling some pizzas.
-As you bring down the marginal cost of your pizza even further through process and product improvements (e.g., a thinner crust, etc.), you can start selling more and more pizzas.
+You decide to switch to cheaper ingredients and start to bring down your marginal cost to where a larger number of customers are willing to pay more than your marginal cost.
+In New York City, where I live, that seems to be around $25 per pizza.
+So you start selling quite a few pizzas.
+As you bring down the marginal cost of your pizza even further through additional process and product improvements (e.g., a thinner crust, economies of scale, etc.), you can start selling even more pizzas.

-Now imagine that through a magical new invention you can make additional pizzas at close to zero marginal cost (say one cent), including nearly instantaneous (say one second) shipment to anywhere in the world.
+Now imagine that through a magical new invention you can make additional pizzas at close to zero marginal cost (say one cent per additional pizza), including nearly instantaneous (say one second) shipment to anywhere in the world.
 What would happen then?
 Well, for starters you would be able to sell an exceedingly large number of pizzas.
-In fact, if you charged only two cents you would be making one cent of incremental profit for every additional pizza you sell.
+And if you charged even just two cents per pizza you would be making one cent of contribution or profit for every additional pizza you sell.

 At such low marginal cost you would probably be the only pizza seller in the world (a monopoly—more on that later).
 From a social welfare standpoint, anyone in the world who was hungry and who wanted pizza and could afford at least one cent would ideally be getting one of your pizzas.
 This means that the best price of your pizza from a social point of view would be one cent (your marginal cost).
 Why not two cents?
 Because if someone was hungry but could only afford one cent and you sold them a pizza at that price, then the world as a whole would still be better off.
 The hungry person was fed and you covered the marginal cost of making the pizza.

 Universality of Computation

 What do I mean here by computation?
 I mean any process that takes some information inputs, executes a series of processing steps and produces an information output.
-That's —for better or worse—all that a human brain does either.
-In fact we already know exactly how we would simulate an entire human brain in a computer.
-We can't do it (yet) as our hardware is too slow.
-But unless you want to believe in something beyond what physics has determined to date, there is nothing that a brain can do that a machine cannot in principle do also.
+That is—for better or worse—all that a human brain does either.
+The brain receives inputs via nerves, carries out some internal processing, and produces outputs (also via nerves).
+In principle, there is nothing a human brain can do that a digital machine cannot do.

-Recently, Google managed another breakthrough in machine intelligence.
+Recently, Google achieved a relevant breakthrough in machine intelligence.
 The AlphaGo program beat Korean Go grandmaster Lee Sedol 4-1 .
-Previously, progress with software that could play Go had been comparatively slow and even the best programs could not beat strong club players let alone masters.
+Previously, progress with software that could play Go had been comparatively slow and even the best programs could not beat strong club players, let alone masters.
 The search space in Go is extremely large, which means a search approach, which works for Chess, cannot be used to find moves.
-Instead candidate moves need to be conjectured.
+Instead, candidate moves need to be conjectured.
 Put differently, playing Go involves creativity.

 Universality at Zero Marginal Cost

-Universality at zero marginal cost is unlike anything we have had with prior technologies.
+Universality of computation at zero marginal cost is unlike anything we have had with prior technologies.
 Being able to give all of humanity access to all the world's information and knowledge was never before possible.
 Intelligent machines were not previously possible.
 Now we have both.
 This is as profound an increase in what is possible for humanity as agriculture and industry were before.
 Each of those ushered in an entirely different age.

 To help us think better about the next age made possible by digital technologies, we now need to put some foundations in place.